0xsequence/sequence-unreal/README.md

 IF you are using a newer release you can leave the folder `SequencePlugin/PluginConfig` alone

-To Manually Update the Sequence plugin delete the following folders contained within `SequencePlugin`:
+To manually update the Sequence plugin delete the following folders contained within `SequencePlugin`:
 `Binaries`,`Content`,`Intermediate`,`Resource`,`Source`

-Then Copy the following Folders / Files from the NEW SequencePlugin Folder:
+Then copy the following folders / files from the NEW SequencePlugin folder:
 `Content`, `Resources`, `Source`, `README`, `SequencePlugin`

 Then paste these folders / files into the SequencePlugin folder in your project, allowing the files to be replaced with new ones in the case of `README.md` & `SequencePlugin.uplugin`

-Once done Rebuild the project from source and you'll be good to go!
+Once done rebuild the project from source and you'll be good to go!

 ### YourProject.Build.cs

-In some instances your build.cs may not update properly for your project when this happens you'll be unable to import plugin, if this occurs in your Projects Build.cs file please check the private Dependency module such that it looks like this:
+In some instances your build.cs may not update properly for your project when this happens you'll be unable to import plugin, if this occurs in your Projects Build.cs file please check the private Dependency module such that it includes "SequencePlugin":

     public SequenceTest(ReadOnlyTargetRules Target) : base(Target)
     {